jayacotton/inettools-z80/README.md

 The code is built using the z88dk tool chain, see z88dk.org for more info on the tool chain.
 All of this work has been conducted on linux ubuntu v18.
+You can also build this code on windows with cygwin installed.

 This code is really preliminary in nature, it works in an ideal environment, but falls on its face when any kind of out of band condition turns up.
 Most often with the DHCP server gets tired of the FeatherWing asking questions.